vseryakov/backendjs/README.md

         /connection/del?type=invite&id=12345

 - `/connection/get`
+  Return a single connection for given id

+  Parameters:
+  - id - account id of the connection, required
+  - type - connection type, required

+  Example:

+        /connection/get?id=12345&type=like

+  Response:

+        { "id": "12345",
+          "type: "like",
+          "mtime": "2434343543543" }

+- `/reference/get`
+  Return a single reference record for given account id, works the same way as `/connection/get`

+- `/connection/select`
   Receive all my connections of the given type, i.e. connection(s) i made, if `id` is given only one record for the specified connection will be returned.
 Supports special query parameters `_select,_ops,_desc`, see docs about `db.select` for more info.
 All `db.select` options can be passed in the query with prepended underscore.